verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 ---
 title: "Ingress NGINX Controller"
-description: "Learn how to install Ingress NGINX Controller on OCNE 2.0"
 weight: 1
 draft: false
 ---
+This document shows you how to install Ingress NGINX Controller on OCNE.

 ## Helm Install